valhalla/valhalla-docs/elevation-service.md

 To use Mapzen's elevation service, you must first obtain a free, Elevation Service developer API key.
 Sign in at https://mapzen.com/developers to create and manage your API keys.

 This is a free, shared service.
 As such, there are limitations on the number of sampling points to prevent individual users from degrading the overall system performance.
-The limits are related to the number of points for which you request elevation vations, rather than the resolution of the DEM in that area.
+The limits are related to the number of points for which you request elevations, rather than the resolution of the DEM in that area.

 Limits may be increased in the future, but you can contact routing@mapzen.com if you encounter rate limit status messages and need higher limits in the meantime.